 - Radiofrequency facet ablation

-Treatment of neurological pain from nerve damage may be provided in the form of:
+We may provide treatment of neurological pain from nerve damage in the form of:

 - Surgical removal of a compressing structure, such as bone spurs